 - A selection of local and family history books are available to assist in your research.

 - Family history consultations – in-person family history consultations are only available at Highland Archive Centre however we offer virtual one-to-one consultations with the Family Historian.
-This service costs £30 per hour.
-Email [email protected] to enquire about availability and to book.
+For more information please see our Family History page or email [email protected] to enquire about availability and to book.

 Services available at our other centres